Pusty/pqc/docs/src/lecture.md

 The reduction itself is [the same as for Kyber](kyber-reduction.md) except that we are reducing to LWE instead of MLWE (and not working in a polynomial ring).

+## LWE to 1-bit "Kyber-like" LWE Encryption Scheme

+The idea here is that assuming we have an oracle for the 1-bit Scheme, it either makes some use of the structure of the public key or doesn't.

+If it does use the public key structure we can use the oracle to distinguish LWE-samples from uniformly random values by observing that the oracle only works for the actual LWE-samples.
+If it doesn't use the public key structure it doesn't for an oracle whether the public key is uniformly random or not.
+By replacing it with a uniform random value we can build a wrapper directly.

+The details of this are [exactly the same as for Kyber](kyber-reduction) just that elements in the 1-bit scheme are in \\( \\mathbb{Z}_q^n \\) and we are reducing to LWE instead of MLWE.

 ## LWE as a Lattice Problem

 Consider for \\( n \\) samples of \\( A_{s, \\chi} \\) we have have